Setting Up Windows Subsystem for Linux (WSL)

 Once the import is complete, you can delete the tar file.

-On startup you should be automatically logged in to the admin account, but if for any reason that fails you can login with
+On startup you should be automatically logged in to the admin account, but if for any reason that fails, you can manually specify the username to use:

 The password is p@ssw0rd.